Greenbrier brings first flag football state championship to CSRA

 “I’m feeling really good,” Silver said after the game.
 “We really played our best, I think we all put effort towards it in the game, and everybody had a part in our win.”

-Greenbrier recorded a safety on the game’s final play for the 14-6 final.
+“Our (boys) football team didn’t do as good this year, so girls football was like ‘we’ll take over’,” said sophomore Pressley McDermott.

-“Our football team didn’t do as good this year, so girls football was like ‘we’ll take over,” said sophomore Pressley McDermott.
+The Wolfpack did just that with just more than four minutes remaining, when Horton found Pangle for the go-ahead touchdown.
+It was Pangle’s 15th touchdown catch of the year.

 “I’ll tell you our area has made us a better team,” said Wolfpack head coach Daniel Jordan.
 “Grovetown, Evans, Lakeside, Harlem–they’re all in Columbia County.
 Four of those teams ranked in the top 10 this year, and we had to play them all three times.
 So they made us a better team too, and that shows you the quality.”